IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

 * Mean Squared Error (MSE): calculates the average of the squared differences between the predicted values and the true values.
 * Root Mean Squared Error (RMSE): is the square root of the MSE and provides a measure of the average magnitude of the errors.

 The following applies to all errors: Lower values of all errors indicate a better model performance.
 The lower the values, the more accurate the model's predictions are on average.
-The benchmark for considering the result good can be based on the range of your actual AGB values.
+The benchmark to consider a result good can be based on the range of the actual AGB values.

 **Table 1:** Error metrics for linear and random forest model for Sentinel and drone images.